Adithya289/Advance-Data-Analytics-Project-/README.md

 - **Market Intelligence:** Competitive analysis, market trends, and growth opportunities

-The SQL queries used to inspect and clean the data for this analysis and Targeted SQL queries regarding various business questions can be found in Scripts Folder in the Repo
+The SQL queries used to inspect and clean the data for this analysis and Targeted SQL queries regarding various business questions can be found [here](scripts)